Vellan-Nada/Codex-Fullstack-ToDo-List/backend/README.md

 - Set `STRIPE_PRICE_ID` to the recurring price you configured in the Stripe dashboard.
 - `/api/billing/checkout` returns both `checkoutUrl` and `sessionId`.
 The frontend will prefer `checkoutUrl` (universal redirect) but can fall back to `stripe.redirectToCheckout`.
-- After Stripe confirms payment (webhook), call `upsertProfile(userId, { plan: 'premium' })`.
-There’s a placeholder `/api/billing/plan` route to help until webhooks are wired up.
+- Point a Stripe webhook endpoint at `POST https://your-railway-domain/webhooks/stripe` and use the revealing signing secret for `STRIPE_WEBHOOK_SECRET`.
+The webhook automatically upgrades/downgrades plans when a subscription is created, updated, or deleted.
+The manual `/api/billing/plan` route still exists for admin overrides.